What Were Mentioned In The Announcement?

 In addition to the penalties and fines, Magento stores might confront a dramatic decrease in the number of visitors and suffering in revenue.

-Some reports showed that nearly 70% of online purchasers would stay away from e-businesses that are related to non-compliant security standards and data breaches.
+Some reports showed that nearly 70% of online purchasers would stay away from e-businesses related to non-compliant security standards and data breaches.

 5. More risks are coming…